Photo by SWAG Style on Unsplash

 Fill out a calendar of various opportunities that you’d like to apply to and make a plan for when you are going to get going on your applications.

 Here are a few resources to help you plan for the future:

 Review all of your application materials.
 Revisit your artist statement, bio, CV and resume.
 Upload your most current version to your Docs section on Artwork Archive to have them ready to apply.
 Get tips on writing a strong artist statement here.

 Create a marketing calendar.
 With possibly more downtime right now, focus on what you can control.
 You can still make work and you can still create content or campaigns.
 Plan out the next few months by front-loading your content creation and promotions strategy.
 Take pictures, create videos of your work, strategize on your next online sales and don't release it all right away.
 Use the time to build up an online library that you can count on when you get back to a busier studio and exhibition schedule.

 Seek out new opportunities.
 When your regular routine has been shaken up, it's a perfect time to look into doing things differently.
 Apply for a grant or exhibition to keep things going.
 Find your next opportunity in the Complete Guide to Artist Grants and Opportunities in 2020.

 Commit to your goals.
 As an artist, you’re not only in the business of expressing yourself creatively, but you’re in the business of running a business.
 Hit the reset on your creative goals with these tips or spend some time filling out these financial goals worksheets.

 There are challenges, but artists are innovating

-It is no surprise that artists are getting creative with new ways to build community, support themselves and others and keep creative.
+It is no surprise that artists are getting creative with new ways to build community, support themselves and others, and keep creative.

 While the way we are used to doing business in the art world has temporarily changed, artists are finding new ways to innovate, move online, and stay connected.
-We may be mourning the loss of cancelled events, shows, and fairs, but there are new opportunities to connect and bring art to new audiences during this time.
+We may be mourning the loss of canceled events, shows, and fairs, but there are new opportunities to connect and bring art to new audiences during this time.